 OK, enough about Datadog.
 It’s starting to sound like a sponsored post 😄

-If I recall correctly I applied for a senior Node.js position to work on their OpenTelemetry and dd-trace open source project.
+If I recall correctly, I applied for a senior Node.js position to work on their OpenTelemetry and dd-trace open-source project.
 My team heavily depended on dd-trace.
-I had looked into their code extensively due to some bugs and had some ideas for improvement.
+I had investigated their code extensively due to some bugs and had some ideas for improvement.

-So I was rejected for that position but still got kept in the system.
-The feedback was that they liked my attitude but my skill level didn’t match the expectations.
+I was rejected for that position but still got kept in the system.
+The feedback was that they liked my attitude, but my skill level didn’t match expectations.
 When I’m hiring, I go for “Hire for Attitude, Train for Skills”.

 I got to meet Alison who scheduled me with Marcus (this is not your average Marcus, he’s one of the founders of the company that developed the JRockit).
 He too knew a lot about performance and hinted on a new project (at the time) that would dramatically improve performance monitoring at the JVM level.